kedacore/keda-docs/content/scalers/redis-lists.md

 Provide the `password` field if the redis server requires a password.
 Both the hostname and password fields need to be set to the names of the environment variables in the target deployment that contain the host name and password respectively.

 The `listName` parameter in the spec points to the Redis List that you want to monitor.
 The `listLength` parameter defines the average target value for the Horizontal Pod Autoscaler (HPA).

+The `enableTLS` parameter if set to true allow a connection to a redis queue using tls, the default value for this parameter is false.

 ### Authentication Parameters